LiberTEM/LiberTEM/docs/source/why_python.rst

 .. image:: ./images/read_from_hdfs_profile.png

+The workload is similar to what LiberTEM will later do: it reads files from HDFS and does matrix multiplication on the data.

 Most of the time is spent reading the file (block on the left: `sys_read`) or actually performing the matrix multiplication (center block: anything containing `dgemm`).
 The Python parts are mostly in the small (= little time) but high (= deep call stacks)